-Are you one of those people?
-If baking for the holidays makes you feel on edge, you really can relax!
+If baking makes you feel on edge, you really can relax!
 I got you covered!
+These vegan and gluten-free maple bars couldn’t be easier to make!

 The ingredients you need to make the vegan maple bars are simple.
 Nothing fancy here, just a few basic gluten free baking staples like almond flour and tapioca flour.